kaixin1528/product-feedback/README.md

 - [Live Site URL](https://kaixin-product-feedback.netlify.app)

-  Note: The Live Version does not provide CRUD functionalities.
+  Note: The live version does not provide CRUD functionalities.
 To check for CRUD functionalities, please install all the necessary dependencies and open on the local host.

 ## My process